-The Model Budget has also been updated to reflect the 2022-23 rate cap of 1.75% set by the Minister for Local Government.
+The Model Budget has also been updated to reflect the 2023-24 rate cap of 3.50% set by the Minister for Local Government.

-A more detailed summary of the changes made to both the Model Budget and BPG is available on the Department's website at www.localgovernment.vic.gov.au.
+A more detailed summary of the changes made to both the Model Budget and BPG is available in the Model Budget excel file which is available at www.localgovernment.vic.gov.au.

-We trust that you find the Model Budget and this associated BPG very practical tools to assist in the preparation of your budget for the 2022-23 financial year.
+We trust that you find the Model Budget and this associated BPG very practical tools to assist in the preparation of your budget for the 2023-24 financial year.